eianlei/2022-euler/README.md

 | 2 | 0.14 |
 | 3 | 0.13 |

-We can see that improving the algorithm di not bring that much benefit as the target was not big enough to notice the difference.
+We can see that improving the algorithm did not bring that much benefit as the target was not big enough to notice the difference.
 Only with a much bigger target we would see a bigger difference.
 ### Problem #025
 https://projecteuler.net/problem=25

 Source: https://github.com/eianlei/2022-euler/blob/master/p025_euler.js

 The first solutions rely on JavaScript BigInt data type, which is fairly recent addition.
-Before BigIn it would have been much nastier to
+Before BigInt it would have been much nastier to implement the brute force solution.

 Following solutions are provided:
 1. Simple brute force loop, but doing a stupid and ridiculous string conversion (don't do that :-)
 2. Same as previous, but just comparing BigInt numbers
 3. Solving a mathematical formula, using some deeper mathematical knowledge about Fibonacci sequence and Golden Ratio.

+The first solution is to show how wasteful it is to play with string conversion here for no good reason.
+The last one shows that if you find a nice mathematical solution, then it would be much more efficient than using brute force.

 Comparison:
 | algorithm | ms |